indygreg/python-zstandard/docs/api_usage.rst

 containing the string name of the backend being used.
 It will be one of ``cext`` or ``cffi`` (for *C extension* and *cffi*, respectively).

-The types, functions, and attributes exposed by the ``zstandard`` module are documented in the sections below.

 .. note::

    The documentation in this section makes references to various zstd